sachith-gunasekara/ngram-doc-classifier/README.md

 # language-detection

 This repository provides a workflow for language detection using a character n-gram language profiling technique from Cavnar and Trenkle (1994).
 The WiLI-2018 language identification data set (235 languages) is used for both training and evaluation.
-Our best language detection model achieved a F<sub>1</sub> score of 89.8% on the WiLI-2018 test set.
+Our best language detection model achieved a weighted F<sub>1</sub> score of 89.8% on the WiLI-2018 test set.

 ## Dependencies :neckbeard: